nadeemlab/adi-semantic-highlights/owl_parsing/README.md

-This source code contains a tool to extract entity/property names and definitions from an OWL ontology.
+This source code contains an experimental tool to extract entity/property names and definitions from an OWL ontology.

 # Build the CLI program